jacques-artale/code-vis/README.md

 - Integrated code editor using the Monaco editor: https://microsoft.github.io/monaco-editor/
 - Parser and AST builder using Esprima: https://esprima.org/
 - An interpreter for basic JavaScript capable of executing scripts
-- A foundational system for creating simple React components to represent variables
+- A visual view of simple React components to represent variables

 ## Live-demo
 Give it a few seconds to wake up: https://code-vis-1671f11beee1.herokuapp.com/